KranKRival/BootSoundNX/README.md

 ## Installation

-Copy the contents of the release zip to root of the sd card, enable the sys-module, and restart the switch.
+Copy the contents of the release zip to root of the sd card, and restart the switch.

 ## Change Sound